Ross-on-Wye: Parish church

-The 700-year-old parish church of St Mary's is the town's most prominent landmark.
+The 700-year-old Church of England parish church, St Mary's, is the town's most prominent landmark.
 Its tall pointed spire is visible when approaching the town from all directions.
 The church holds several distinctive tombs, one of which – that of William Rudhall (who died in 1530) – is one of the last great alabaster sculptures from the specialist masons of Nottingham, whose work was prized across medieval Europe.
 Rudhall was responsible for the repair of the almshouses to the north west of the church, in 1575.
 Another tomb is of John Kyrle, a prominent figure in 18th-century Ross, whose name has been taken by the town's secondary school.
-He is also recalled in one of the town's notable inns, The Man Of Ross.
+He is also recalled in one of the town's notable inns, The Man Of Ross, and there is a fine painting of him, by an unknown artist, in the Corn Exchange in the High Street.

 United Reformed, Methodist and Baptist churches

-The Methodist Church is Christ Church in Edde Cross Street.
-The United Reformed Church congregation, part of the Herefordshire Group, is likewise at Christ Church.
+The Methodist Church in Christ Church in Edde Cross Street has closed permanently.
+The United Reformed Church congregation, part of the Herefordshire Group, likewise was at Christ Church.
 The former United Reformed Church in Gloucester Road has now been converted into housing.

 Ross Baptist Church is in Broad Street.
-In 1731 the Baptists built Ryeford Chapel at Weston under Penyard, but by 1817 worshippers from Ross had decided to separate.
+In 1731 the Baptists built Ryeford Chapel at Weston under Penyard, but in 1817 worshippers from Ross decided to separate.
+They purchased the site on Broad Street and constructed a chapel with an attached graveyard.
+The original chapel was replaced in 1879, with much of the funding from Thomas Blake, a local philanthropist.
 In 2017, the current Baptist church in Ross marked its 200th anniversary.
-In early 1818, 22 church members bought ground in Broad Street, to build a chapel with a graveyard behind.
-The first chapel was opened on 6 October 1818.
-By 1879 it had become dilapidated, however, with a leaking roof and a damp interior, and it was demolished and replaced at a cost of £3,700.
-Community events raised £537 towards the cost, but the remaining £3,163 was paid by Thomas Blake, a local philanthropist.

 Plague Cross

-The Plague or Corpse Cross was erected in the churchyard of St Mary's in 1637 as a memorial to 315 townsfolk who died that year of the plague and were buried nearby in a plague pit – at night and without coffins.
+The Plague or Corpse Cross was erected in the churchyard of St Mary's in 1637 as a memorial to 315 townsfolk who died that year of the plague and were buried nearby in a plague pit, at night and without coffins.

 By 1896, the Plague Cross had fallen into disrepair and the top was missing.
 It was later restored.
-Since 24 September 1997, it has been listed as a Grade II* edifice.
+Since 1952, it has been listed as a Grade II* edifice, and since 1997 it has been a scheduled monument.